Becoming a Volunteer

 CPAT Testing Center is an indoor facility designed with the

 firefighter candidate in mind.
-For a modest registration fee,

-candidates receive an orientation and a rigorous, professionally run
+Candidates receive an orientation and a rigorous, professionally run

 located at the CPAT web site.